xuChenSJTU/SIGNNAP-master-online/README.md

-# SSIGNN-master-online
+# CGNN-master-online
-**This is a Pytorch implementation of our paper "On the Stability and Identifiability of Node Representations for Graphs"**
+**This is a Pytorch implementation of our paper "On the Stability and Identifiability of Graph Neural Networks for Learning Node Representations"**

 **1. Datasets:**
 We use six benchmarks: Pubmed, Facbook, Coauthor-CS, Coauthor-Phy.
 Amazon-Computer and Amazon-Photo